 The Threats to Mangroves

 People who live near mangroves have always used the forests as a source of building materials, fuel, and fish.
 On a small scale, these practices are sustainable.
 But more intensive use spells disaster.

-Mangroves’ ability to flourish along tropical coastlines makes them vulnerable, because many coastal areas are popular places for agriculture, homes, or tourism.
+Mangroves’ ability to flourish along tropical coastlines makes them vulnerable, because coastal areas are popular places for agriculture, homes, and tourism.
 In the past 100 years, it’s estimated that the global mangrove population has been cut in half.
 The problem is especially acute in Southeast Asia.
 It took just 20 years for half of Myanmar’s mangroves to disappear, according to a study published in 2020.

 Sometimes marshy land is drained and filled, so people can build houses or hotels.
 Sometimes mangrove trees are ripped out so the land can be used for crops or aquaculture.
 Fish and shrimp ponds are especially destructive.
 Bulldozers tear out the trees and push mud around to make enclosed areas.
-After just a few years, there is so much pesticide, concentrated fish waste, and fish food in the water that it’s no longer usable.
+After just a few years, there is so much pesticide, fish waste, and fish food in the water that it’s no longer usable.
 People abandon the fish farms and move on, leaving the hydrology greatly changed, the water poisoned, and plastic netting tangled in the mud.
 It’s not easy to bring back a productive mangrove forest.